Skip to content

 Compiling VASP

-Once the modules are loaded and a makefile.include is in the vasp folder, compiling all the object files and binaries is done with:
+After loading the modules and placing makefile.include in the vasp source folder, compiling all the object files and binaries is done with:

 make -j1

-An example of a submission script can be found here /soft/applications/vasp/example.script.sh, which would look something similar to:
+An example of a submission script can be found here /soft/applications/vasp/example.script.sh.

 script.sh